axoflow/axosyslog-core-docs/content/docs/chapter-destinations/destination-slack/_index.md

 {{% include-headless "chunk/option-description-destination-slack-throttle.md" %}}

-To use this destination, the `scl.conf` file must be included in your {{% productparam "abbrev" %}} configuration:
+To use this destination, the `scl.conf` file must be included in your {{% param "product.abbrev" %}} configuration:

 ```c